"Math" behind solving a quadratic equation:

 graphn2

-The quadratic may have two
+The quadratic function may have two

 non-real complex roots called